mdn/content/files/en-us/web/javascript/reference/global_objects/intl/segmenter/segments/containing/index.md

 browser-compat: javascript.builtins.Intl.Segmenter
 ---

-The `.containing()` method returns a {{jsxref('Intl.Segmenter/SegmentData','SegmentData object','','nomono')}} describing the segment in the string, including the code unit at the specified code unit.
+The `.containing()` method returns a {{jsxref('Intl.Segmenter/SegmentData','SegmentData object','','nomono')}} describing the segment in the string that includes the code unit at the specified index.

 ## Syntax